 Internet mayhem and identity theft are now a universal part of the relentless, illegal pursuit of data.
-The reality is that while consumers can take steps to protect themselves, once they engage with an organization, the responsibility for protecting their information lies with the organization that has collected their data.
+The reality is that while consumers can take steps to protect themselves, once continued on page 8 they engage with an organization, the responsibility for protecting their information lies with the organization that has collected their data.